 I take exception to America’s or any nation’s sense of exceptionalism in light of another nation’s founding documents.
 In the Bible, the nation of Israel under Joshua was on its way to conquer the Promised Land.
 As Joshua and the people were about to march on Jericho, Joshua came face to face with an imposing figure with a drawn sword in his hand.
 Let’s take a look at Joshua 5:13-15:

-How about the rest of us, especially those who claim to be Christian Americans?
-Do we presume that God is on our side, just like soldiers of various militaries who have gone into battle throughout history with “Gott mit uns” belt buckles and their English “God with us” and other language equivalents on their bellies, on their tongues, and in their hearts?
-I honor the bravery of our soldiers throughout the generations, who have put themselves in harm’s way for our democratic ideals and our society at large.
-Still, the presumption that we might find lurking in our souls that God is on our side does not pay honor to the commander of the Lord’s army.
+How about the rest of us, especially those who claim to be American Christians?
+Do we presume that God is on our side, just like soldiers of various military forces that have gone into battle throughout history with “Gott mit uns” or “God with us” (or in some other language) etched on their belt buckles, rolling off their tongues, and stirring in their hearts?
+I honor the bravery of America’s soldiers throughout the generations, who have put themselves in harm’s way for our democratic ideals and our society at large.
+Still, the presumption that we might find lurking in our souls that God is on our side does not pay honor to the commander of the Lord’s army–Jesus.
 The question is not to be posed to God: “What side are you on?” but “Lord, what side are we on?”

 Patriotism is a very good thing—maintaining loyalty to one’s nation.
-However, blind nationalism that claims that one’s country can do no wrong, or that one’s country is synonymous with the kingdom of God is by no means exceptional from the vantage point of the Bible.
-Even God’s chosen people—Israel—had to guard against such presumption or face God’s stinging rebuke or worse, including abandonment of its empire and exile.
-If such is the case with God’s chosen people in the Bible, do we think God would excuse us from a similar fate?
+However, blind nationalism and exceptionalism that claims that one’s country can do no wrong, or that one’s country is synonymous with the kingdom of God is by no means exceptional from the vantage point of the Bible.
+Even God’s chosen people—Israel—had to guard against such presumption or face God’s stinging rebuke or worse, including abandonment of its empire and imprisonment in exile.
+If such is the case with God’s chosen people in the Bible, do we think God would excuse us who espouse America as God’s chosen nation from a similar fate?